Azure/batch-shipyard/docs/13-batch-shipyard-configuration-pool.md

     to `false`.
   * (required if creating, optional otherwise) `address_space` is the allowed address space for the virtual network.
-  * (required) `subnet` specifies the subnet properties.
+  * (required/optional) `subnet` specifies the subnet properties.
+This is required if `arm_subnet_id` is not specified, i.e., the virtual network `name` is specified instead.
     * (required) `name` is the subnet name.
     * (required) `address_prefix` is the subnet address prefix to use for allocation Batch compute nodes to.
 The maximum number of compute nodes a subnet can support is 4096 which maps roughly to a CIDR mask of 20-bits.
 * (optional) `ssh` is the property for creating a user to accomodate SSH sessions to compute nodes.
 If this property is absent, then an SSH user is not